 | Hidden Fees Matter | A $39/mo flat rate with no overages often costs less annually than $29/mo with caps and fees.
 Always calculate total cost. |

-Learn how tocalculate the true ROI of your AI receptionist investment beyond just the monthly fee.
+Before locking in a provider, it's worth doing the math on total value, not just cost.
+Learn how to calculate the true ROI of your AI receptionist investment beyond the monthly fee.

 Understanding these factors helps you budget accurately, avoid surprise bills, and determine the real AI receptionist cost per month for your specific business.
 AI receptionist service pricing depends on six key variables.
 While advertised prices give you a starting point, your actual cost depends on how these six variables apply to your specific business.